What Is a Quant?

 What is the difference between a quant and a data scientist?

 Significant overlap in skills (statistics, programming, ML), but different domains and constraints.
 Quants work with financial data under strict risk management requirements, and their models directly control capital.
 Data scientists in tech typically work on product analytics, recommendation systems, and advertising.
+For a fuller comparison, see quant vs data scientist.

 Can I become a quant later in my career?